Mixed legal system of English common law, Islamic law (in 12 northern states), and traditional law

 - the Transactional Profit Split method; or

 The Pension Reform Act (PRA), 2014 establishes a contributory pension reform scheme for the payment of retirement benefits of employees of the Public Service, the Federal Capital Territory and the Private Sector in the Federal Republic of Nigeria.
-The pension scheme applies to all employees in the case of the private sector, who are employed in an organisation which has a minimum of 3 (three) employees.
+All employers in the public sector, and private employers that have 15 or more employees are required, under the Pension Reform Act (PRA) 2014, to participate in a contributory pension scheme in favour of their employees.
 Employers are required to make a compulsory monthly pension contribution of 10% of an employee's basic salary, transport and accommodation allowances.
-An employee also contributes a minimum of 8% of earnings.
+An employee also contributes a minimum of 8% of monthly earnings.
 The minimum total contribution is 18%, however, there is no maximum contribution limit.

-For residents, there is a graduated scale as indicated below.
+For residents of a State in Nigeria, there is a graduated scale as indicated below.

 - First N300,000 taxed at 7%